skeru/libVersioningCompiler/README.md

 It is possible to debug at fine grain.

-High-level APIs allow to reduce the verbosity of some operations by aggregating the most common sequence of function calls.
+High-level APIs allow to reduce the verbosity of some operations by aggregating the most common sequence of low-level function calls.
 All basic functionalities are summarized within 3 functions.
  - Initialize
  - Create Version object